Code4Community/brutus-ball/ReferenceSheet.md

 - Figure out how we plan on actually deploying the website (probably just w/ GitHub pages but we can probably use Netlify or something like that as well)
 - Make a reference sheet that we can print out and give to them so they don't have to look our commands up or so we don't have to keep a slide up
 - Put a link to our presentation or to some sort of reference document, etc. on our website
+- Give them challenges ("implement this") or make a SuperBug that they have to try and beat